jbetancur/john-betancur/content/blog/optimizing-react-components/index.md

 ---
-title: Optimizing React Renders
+title: Optimizing React Rendering
-description: If you're using React.memo or React.PureComponent to skip re-rendering on an expensive component, you'll want to make sure any object based props you are passing to your component are not being recreated on every re-render cycle...
+description: Why does my component re-render when using  React.memo or React.PureComponent?
 date: "2019-08-18"
 image: tuneup.jpg
 published: true
 ---

+Why does my component re-render when using [React.memo](https://reactjs.org/docs/react-api.html#reactmemo) or [React.PureComponent](https://reactjs.org/docs/react-api.html#reactpurecomponent)?

+## TL;DR
-If you're using [React.memo](https://reactjs.org/docs/react-api.html#reactmemo) or [React.PureComponent](https://reactjs.org/docs/react-api.html#reactpurecomponent) to prevent re-rendering on an expensive component, you'll want to make sure any object based props you are passing to your component are not being recreated on every re-render cycle, otherwise, the point of the optimization is defeated.
+Let's start with the answer.
+Make sure any object based props you are passing to your component are not being recreated on every re-render cycle, otherwise, the point of these optimizations are defeated.
+Of course, you're probably here because you want to dig a little deeper...

+## Houston, We Have a Problem
 Such an issue arose while I was developing [React Data Table](https://github.com/jbetancur/react-data-table-component).
 React Data Table has a deep component tree that consists of columns, rows, cells and in some places expensive calculations such as sorting, managing multiple checkbox state, column generation, etc.).
-Despite the use of `React.memo` on certain expensive components, the entire React Data Table library would re-render unnecessarily causing it to be noticeably slower when there were more than say 20 or 30 rows.
-If you do the math, a 10 column table with 30 rows is 300 something components.
+Despite the use of `React.memo` on certain expensive components, the entire React Data Table library would re-render unnecessarily causing it to be noticeably slower when there were more than say twenty or thirty rows.
+The simple math is that a ten column table with thirty rows is three hundred something components (cells) all re-rendering.

 ## Equality & Sameness
 Before we delve into the solution, let's briefly revisit how Javascript determines equality starting with primitives.
 Primitives are strings, numbers, booleans, undefined and null (yep, undefined and null are types).
 These are considered value based comparisons.
 Comparing a primitive value to another equal primitive value will result in a true condition: